Proposal would end California cap on freelancer assignments

 “This is the first round of amendments,” Gallegos wrote in an email.
 “We do expect to continue making amendments as the legislation moves through the process.”

-Industry leaders Uber, Lyft and Doordash are funding a signature-gathering effort to qualify a ballot initiative in November to exclude its drivers from the law while giving new benefits like health care coverage.
+Industry leaders Uber, Lyft and Doordash are funding a ballot initiative campaign to exclude its drivers from the law while giving new benefits like health care coverage.
+The initiative is likely to qualify for the November ballot after campaigners said on Thursday afternoon it had collected 1 million signatures.

 Kiley called for the law to be “suspended” while lawmakers work on fixes to address the affect on dozens of industries.
 He pointed out even proponents of the law like Gonzalez admit tweaks are needed.